demisto/demisto-sdk/demisto_sdk/commands/validate/README.md

+This file contains information about our new validate flow, for more information about the old validate flow, please refer to [old_validate_readme](demisto_sdk/commands/validate/old_validate_readme.md)

 ## Validate

 Makes sure your content repository files are in order and have valid file scheme.
+This file

 **Use Cases**
 This command is used to make sure that the content repo files are valid and are able to be processed by the platform.